 |Hispanic or Latino||4,157|

-Students from other countries are interested in Psychology, too.
+Psychology appeals to people across the globe.
 About 3.8% of those with this major are international students.

 How Much Do Psychology Majors Make?